 The reading of the encounter between Jesus Christ and the Canaanite woman can raise more questions than many other passages.
 In summary, we see a Gentile woman from a pagan culture coming before Christ on behalf of her demon possessed daughter.

-At first, Christ ignores her; then he calls her a dog before finally healing her daughter.
+At first, Christ ignores her, then he calls her a dog, and then he finally heals her daughter.
 What are we to make of this?
 Why would God, who so readily healed the multitudes in passages before and after this one, appear to be so difficult and insulting?

 THE SCRIPTURAL COMMENTARY

 Matthew 15:21-28, RSV

 And Jesus went away from there and withdrew to the district of Tyre and Sidon.

 First of all, we see Jesus leaving the region of the Jews to hide (Mark 7) among the Gentiles.
 He had recently infuriated the Jewish leaders, and he wanted to give them a chance to calm down.

 And behold, a Canaanite woman from that region came out and cried, “Have mercy on me, O Lord, Son of David; my daughter is severely possessed by a demon.”
 But he did not answer her a word.

 Somehow, this woman from an ungodly region heard of Christ and beseeches him on behalf of her daughter.
 Why this woman’s daughter was demon possessed, we are not told.
 But her opening words are, “Have mercy on me…”